vuvkar/paris-availability/README.md

 ### Processing Booking Requests

-1. Go to your repository's **Issues** tab
+1. Check your email inbox for new booking requests
-2. Review new booking requests (they'll have the "booking" label)
+2. Review the booking details (dates, guest info, message)
-3. Respond to the guest via email or issue comments
+3. Reply to the guest to confirm or decline
 4. If confirmed, add the dates to `bookings.json`
-5. Close the issue
+5. Commit and push the changes to update the calendar

 ## 🎨 Customization